-Whenever the driver leaves the vehicle, the driver should turn the key-switch "OFF", place the forward-off-reverse switch in the center "OFF" position.
+Whenever the driver leaves the vehicle, the driver should turn the key-switch "OFF", place the Direction Control switch in the center "OFF" position.

-Charger: The charger interlock is designed to disable the vehicle from being driven while the AC charger cord is plugged into a functioning power source.
+Built in Charger: If equipped with a built in charger, the charger interlock is designed to disable the vehicle from being driven while the AC charger cord is plugged into a functioning power source.
 This interlock is located inside the charger cabinet.